 Myanmar has been criticized by leaders around the world for failing to protect the Rohingya people, who are not considered Burmese citizens, and looking the other way at the violence carried out against them in recent weeks.

-The WFP did remove the report from its website, the Guardian reported on Monday, and replaced with a statement that said the WFP and the government of Myanmar were “collaborating on a revised version” of the report.
+The WFP did remove the report from its website, the Guardian reported on Monday, and replaced it with a statement that said the WFP and the government of Myanmar were “collaborating on a revised version” of the report.

 But the revised report would never materialize — just three days after the report was removed, violence broke out in Rakhine bringing the WFP’s work to a halt — and instead the report was re-published in its original form with a disclaimer that the details of the report no longer reflect the current situation this week, on Tuesday, months after it was removed.